What is Bluetooth?

 • NFC works at shorter distances (typically less than 10cm)

-• Bluetooth, on the other hand, has a range of at least 200 feet and transmits data faster than NFC.
+• On the other hand, Bluetooth has a range of at least 200 feet and transmits data faster than NFC.

 What are the common Bluetooth issues?

-The most common problem that Bluetooth users face is that they won’t connect to devices.
+Bluetooth users’ most common problem is that they won’t connect to devices.
 The reasons for this can be several factors, but usually due to proximity.

 How is Bluetooth evolving?

-The world of mobile devices is evolving as we move towards the so-called Internet of Things (where all kinds of everyday objects are connected to the network), and Bluetooth must continuously evolve to keep pace.
+Mobile devices are evolving as we move towards the so-called Internet of Things (where all kinds of everyday objects are connected to the network), and Bluetooth must continuously evolve to keep pace.

 Recognizing the need to connect more and more devices faster and more securely, Bluetooth developers regularly introduce improved versions.

-First, there was the Bluetooth BR/EDR (Basic Rate/Enhanced Data Rate, technically Bluetooth version 2.1), which provides more effortless connectivity between devices and better security.
+First, the Bluetooth BR/EDR (Basic Rate/Enhanced Data Rate, technically Bluetooth version 2.1) provided more effortless connectivity between devices and better security.

 Then came Bluetooth Highspeed (Bluetooth version 3.0), which offered faster communication and lower power consumption.